chinamike65/hugo-tuolesi/content/book3/book3en.md

 "What about the future?"

-The Venerable said:
+The Venerable Atisha said:

 "Hell, hungry ghosts, beasts!"

-The Venerable also said, like plants, if the root is poison, the branches and leaves are poison, and if the root is medicine, the branches and leaves are also medicine.
+The Venerable Atisha also said, like plants, if the root is poisonous, the branches and leaves are poisonous, and if the root is medicine, the branches and leaves are also medicine.

 Therefore, anything that arises from thoughts such as greed, hatred, and delusion in the heart is evil karma, and it is the cause of evil.
-This is the heart.
+This is aspect of the intention.

-The same goes for forward and backward.
+The same goes for initiation and devotion / dedication of merit.

-When we do good deeds, most of the time we are not very pure.
+When we perform good deeds, most of the time we are not very pure.

 For example, one is lazy when studying, and when chanting sutras, one is either dozing off or being distracted.

-At the end of the line, the devotion to the wish is similar to that of the heart, both of which are to fulfill the wishes of this life.
+At the end of the practice, the dedication of the aspiration is similar to that of the intention, both of which are to fulfill the wishes of this life.

 Therefore, we think that we have generated a lot of good karma, but it is not necessarily so.

-In this way, for the sake of future generations, it is not enough to just ask the Three Jewels for help.
+In this way, for the sake of future rebirths, it is not enough to just ask the Three Jewels for help.
 You must also listen to the teachings of the Guru and the Three Jewels and do what they say.

 In the Collection of Judgments and Sentences it says: